django-blog-zinnia/wordpress2zinnia/README.rst

 ===================
-Wordpress to Zinnia
+WordPress to Zinnia
 ===================

-Wordpress2zinnia is package allowing you to migrate from Wordpress to Zinnia.
+Wordpress2zinnia is package allowing you to migrate from WordPress to Zinnia.

 Installation